stm32duino/wiki_contrib/Firmata-example.md

 When board restart, LED blink several time.
 Firmata is ready to use.

 ## Test with [ScratchX](http://scratchx.org/)
-It can be tested with [ScratchX](http://scratchx.org/) using the [Scratch Arduino Extension](http://khanning.github.io/scratch-arduino-extension/index.html).
+Firmata can be tested with [ScratchX](http://scratchx.org/) using the [Scratch Arduino Extension](http://khanning.github.io/scratch-arduino-extension/index.html).
 Please, follow the [Getting Started](http://khanning.github.io/scratch-arduino-extension/gettingstarted.html) since step 2.

 Some examples, which could be loaded with the plugin, for the Nucleo L476RG: